jamilgonzalez/jest-genie/README.md

 ## What it Does

-Test-Generator-GPT is a tool that uses OpenAI's GPT technology to generate test cases for software programs written in typescript.
+JestGenie is a tool that uses OpenAI's GPT technology to generate test cases for software programs written in typescript.

 Developers can highlight a function they want to generate a test for, right click and activate the plugin from the menu saving them time and effort.